Nature Finance Tracker UK

 🔍 Programme spend observation

 • The FCDO accounts for the large majority of individual programmes reporting nature ICF, with a total of 96 programmes reporting some nature ICF spend in at least one year of ICF3 (to date).
-DESNZ recorded nature ICF spend through a total of 12 programmes, with DEFRA recording spend through 19.
+DEFRA recorded nature ICF spend through a total of 19 programmes, with DESNZ recording spend through 12.

-• Predominant role of multilateral (e.g. Green Climate Fund, Global Environment Fund) and multi-bilateral (e.g. SCALE, Mobilising Finance for Forests, Amazon Fund) programming within the UK's current nature ICF spend.
+• There is a predominant role for multilateral (e.g. Green Climate Fund, Global Environment Fund) and multi-bilateral (e.g. SCALE, Mobilising Finance for Forests, Amazon Fund) programmes in the UK's current nature ICF spend.

 • Notably, the Darwin Initiative-the UK's flagship bilateral biodiversity programme-accounts for just 2.6% (£55.2 million) of total nature finance spending.

 • The Biodiverse Landscapes Fund (BLF) is a £100m initiative to support nature in six priority landscapes.
-It is the most prominent bilateral nature-related ODA programme created in the past decade, yet it has received only £19.5m over ICF3 and has now been significantly scaled back following recent ODA budget cuts.
+It is the most prominent bilateral nature-related ODA programme created in the past decade, yet it has received only £19.5m over ICF3 and has now been significantly scaled back following 2025 cuts to the UK aid budget.

 Key Findings